-This course will examine issues across a lifespan with focus on differences between generations and perceptions held by different ages/generations.
+This course will examine issues across a lifespan with a focus on differences between generations and perceptions held by different ages, cultures, and ethnic groups.
 Discussions will improve communication skills to maximize understanding and sensitivity to contemporary issues while improving mental growth and fostering self-awareness.
+Dialogue can enhance memory mapping, social interaction, behavior modification and verbal language skills to help improve self-esteem through dialoging.

-0056 SHAKESPEARE FOR FUN FOR OLDER ADULTS
+0056 SHAKESPEARE FOR FUN FOR OLDER ADULTS 0 UNITS